Radon Gas

 What should we do about Radon?

 You should test the radon level in your home regardless of where you live.
-You can test your own home simply and inexpensively.
-You could also hire a certified radon measurement professional to do the testing.
+You can test your own home simply and inexpensively with a test kit from a local hardware store.

-Homes with radon levels at 4 pCi/L or higher should be mitigated.
-Radon levels less than 4 pCi/L still pose some risk and in many cases may be reduced.
-The U.S. EPA recommends that you also consider mitigating your home if it tests between 2 and 4 pCi/L.
+Homes with radon levels at 4 pCi/L or higher should be mitigated [process to remove or lower the radon levels].
+Radon levels less than 4 pCi/L still pose some risk and, in many cases, may be reduced.
+The U.S. EPA recommends that you also consider reducing radon gas levels in your home if it tests between 2 and 4 pCi/L.

 Resources